Park Acquisition Corporation

 How does Park Acquisition Corporation spend its money?

 Park Acquisition Corporation directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Park Acquisition Corporation tax-deductible?